CBSE

 New question posted

-The questions asked in CBSE 10th, 12th board exams are primarily taken from NCERT textbooks.
-The questions are based on the fundamental concepts and exercises included in these books or may be slightly modified versions of them.
-Additionally, questions from previous years' question papers and, in some cases, the NCERT Exemplar problems for Science and mathematics are also included.
+The questions asked in CBSE 10th, 12th board exams are taken from NCERT textbooks.
+The questions are based on concepts and exercises included in these books or may be slightly modified versions of them.
+Further, questions from previous years' ques papers and, in some cases, the NCERT Exemplar problems for Science and Mathematics are also included.

 New answer posted